Higher Education Administration

 300M Poe Hall

-Paul D. Umbach serves as Associate Professor of Higher Education in the Department of Leadership, Policy, and Adult and Higher Education.
+Paul D. Umbach serves as Professor of Higher Education in the Department of Leadership, Policy, and Adult and Higher Education.
 He teaches classes on finance and higher education, organizational theory and higher education, policy analysis, college faculty, survey methods, and multi-level modeling.